JeffML/the_blog/content/posts/2019-09-25-on-the-bleeding-edge.md

     Lambda(
       ["openings"],
       Map(
-        Var("games"),
+        Var("openings"),
         Lambda("X", Create(Collection("Opening"), { data: Var("X") }))
       )
     )
   )
 ```

-Then I add a @resolver directive to my mutation definition in the schema I will import:
+Openings is an array, and the Map method executes Create call on each element.
+I then add a @resolver directive to my mutation definition in the schema I will import (referred to as a **custom resolver**):

 ```
 type Mutation {